Lohit20/Hybrid-Collaborative-Multiarm-Bandits-Content-Base-Filtering-/README.md

 The implementation code provided in the repository performs the following steps:

 - Loads the necessary libraries and datasets (movies and ratings).

-•Preprocesses the data by converting user and movie IDs to 0-based indices and creating a pivot table with zero-filled missing values.
+- Preprocesses the data by converting user and movie IDs to 0-based indices and creating a pivot table with zero-filled missing values.

-•Implements the collaborative multi-armed bandit algorithm:
+- Implements the collaborative multi-armed bandit algorithm:

     1. Defines a function select_movie to choose the next movie to play based on the current values and an exploration parameter.
     2. Defines the main function bandit_collaborative_filtering that initializes the bandit algorithm, sets exploration parameters, and runs the bandit algorithm for a specified number of iterations.
     3. Updates the number of plays and total reward for each movie based on user ratings.
     4. Calculates and updates the value of each movie based on the updated reward and number of plays.
     5. Recommends the top 10 movies based on the final values, excluding already rated movies.

-•Implements content-based filtering:
+- Implements content-based filtering:
     1. Defines a function user_profile to create a user profile based on movie ratings and genres.
     2. Defines a function similarity to calculate the cosine similarity between the user profile and movie profiles.
     3. Defines a function recommendation to recommend movies based on the calculated similarities.
     4. Prompts the user to enter a user ID and retrieves the recommended movies using collaborative multi-armed bandits.
     5. Displays the top 10 recommended movies using collaborative multi-armed bandits and then from that movies the top 3 recommended movies filtered using content-based filtering.

-The provided code allows for a hybrid recommendation system that combines the strengths of both Collaborative Multiarm Bandits and Content-Based Filtering techniques to generate accurate and diverse movie recommendations for users.
+- The provided code allows for a hybrid recommendation system that combines the strengths of both Collaborative Multiarm Bandits and Content-Based Filtering techniques to generate accurate and diverse movie recommendations for users.